Hemet, California

 Why Buyers and Sellers Choose Hemet

 Hemet offers something almost no other Southern California city does — genuine variety.
-Active adults can choose between four major resort-style 55+ communities.
-Families can pick between an east-side market that is appreciating faster than the citywide average, an established west-side market with custom homes, and entry-level inventory with newer construction.
-The infrastructure to support all of it is here: a 320-bed hospital, a community college campus through Mt.
-San Jacinto College, the Hemet-Ryan Airport for general aviation, Diamond Valley Lake for recreation, and a Tree City USA designation that reflects two decades of urban forestry investment.
+Families can pick between an east-side market that is appreciating faster than the citywide average, a 1,600-home master-planned community on the southeast side, an established west-side market with custom homes, and entry-level inventory with newer construction.
+Active adults can choose between four major resort-style 55+ communities at meaningfully different price points.
+The infrastructure to support all of it is here: the 320-bed Hemet Valley Medical Center, the Mt.
+San Jacinto College Hemet campus, Hemet-Ryan Airport for general aviation, Diamond Valley Lake for recreation, and a Tree City USA designation that reflects two decades of urban forestry investment.

 For sellers, the depth of Hemet’s buyer pool is the story.
 Active adult buyers come in from across California — many from coastal markets where home equity converts to a lifestyle upgrade in Hemet — and family buyers come in from across the Inland Empire looking for east-side homes that are still appreciating.
 For buyers, Hemet still offers some of the most genuine value left in Southern California real estate.

-Whether you are downsizing into Solera, upsizing into East Hemet, or selling a home you have lived in for forty years, the DeBonis Real Estate Team will give you a clear plan based on real local sales — not an algorithm and a sales pitch.
+Whether you are a young family settling into McSweeny Farms, a move-up buyer eyeing East Hemet, or downsizing into Solera or Seven Hills — the DeBonis Real Estate Team will give you a clear plan based on real local sales — not an algorithm and a sales pitch.